 Take a look at our deep dive into determining the average costs of general liability insurance across different industries in the U.S.

-General liability insurance is a core insurance coverage that most businesses can benefit from.
+Commercial general liability insurance (CGL) is a core insurance coverage that most businesses can benefit from.
 This insurance primarily provides financial protection for businesses if a customer, vendor, or other third party suffers property damage or bodily injury that is caused by a business.
 In this study, AdvisorSmith analyzed the average cost of general liability insurance for small businesses using estimated quotes, rate filings, and actual premiums paid.